jimhuaang/qsfs-boost/README.md

 - File Transfer:
   - Large files uploads via multipart parallel uploads.
   - Large files downloads via parallel byte-range downloads.
   - Large files transfer in chunks (10MB chunks by default).
-If you are uploading large files (e.g. larger than 1GB), you can increase the transfer buffer size and the max parallel transfers (5 by default) by specifying *-u* and *-n* option, respectively.
+If you are uploading large files (e.g. larger than 1GB), you can increase the transfer buffer size and the max parallel transfers.
 - Cache:
   - In-memory metadata caching.
-You can specify the expire time (in minutes) by *-e* option to invalidate the file metadata in cache.
-You can specify the max count of metadata entrys in cache by *-t* option.
   - In-memory file data caching.
-You can specify max cache size for file data cache by *-Z* option.
-For a big file, partial file data may been stored in a local disk file when the file cache is not available, by default the disk file will be put under */tmp/qsfs_cache/*, you can change it by *-D* option.
+For a big file, partial file data may been stored in a local disk file when the im-memory file cache is not available.
-- Logging:
+- Logging/Debugging:
-  - You can specify any of the logging levels like INFO, WARN, ERROR and FATAL by *-L* option, e.g. *-L=INFO*.
-  - You can log messages to console by specifying forground option *-f*.
+  - Support to log messages to console or to a directory.
-  - You can also log messages to log file by specifying log dir option *-l*, e.g.
-  *-l=/path/to/logdir/*.
-The default location where the logs are stored is */tmp/qsfs_log/*.
-- Debugging:
-  - You can turn on debug message to log by specifying debug option *-d*, this option will also enable FUSE debug mode.
+  - Support turn on debug message to log by specifying debug option *-d*, this option will also enable FUSE debug mode.
-  - You can turn on debug message from libcurl by specifying option *-U*.
+  - You can turn on debug message from curl by specifying option *-U*.
-- Retry strategy:
-  - You can specify the retry times to retry a faild transaction by *-r* option.
-- Request Timeout:
-  - This value determines the length of time, in seconds, to wait before timing out a request.
-- User-specified regions
-  - You can sepcify the zone or region by option *-z*, e.g. *-z=sh1a*, default is pek3a.
-  You must ensure the qinstor service you want is availabe in the region you configure.
-- Protocol:
-  - You can specify the protocol by option *-p*, e.g. *-p=HTTP*, default is HTTPS.
-You can set this value to HTTP if the information you are passing is not sensitive and the service to which you want to connect supports an HTTP endpoint.

 ## Installation